Title: | Bayesian Penalized Quantile Regression |

 hyper |

-a named list of hyperparameters. |
+a named list of hyper-parameters.
+The default value is NULL. |

 debugging |

 logical flag.
-If TRUE, progress will be output to the console and extra information will be returned. |
+If TRUE, progress will be output to the console and extra information will be returned.
+The default value is FALSE. |

-The model described in "data
+The quantile regression model described in "data

 " is: